Harold Reynolds: College

-Although Reynolds was selected in the 6th round of the 1979 MLB draft by the San Diego Padres on June 5, he opted not to sign and attended college initially at San Diego State University before transferring to Cañada College in Redwood City, California.
-In the 1980 MLB draft on June 3, Reynolds was selected in the 1st round (2nd pick) of the amateur draft (Secondary Phase) by the Seattle Mariners.
+Reynolds was selected in the sixth round (144th overall) of the 1979 MLB draft by the San Diego Padres on June 5.
+He opted not to sign and attended college initially at San Diego State University before transferring to Cañada College in Redwood City, California.
+In the 1980 MLB draft on June 3, Reynolds was selected with the second pick of the amateur draft's secondary phase by the Seattle Mariners.

 On June 1, 2013, Reynolds was inducted into the Cañada College Hall of Fame and was presented with the "Colts Lifetime Achievement Award".